 - Location: Central New Delhi

 Being the tallest standing brick minaret in the world (at 72.5 metres), Qutab Minar also happens to be one of the earliest examples of Indo-Islamic architecture.
 The Minar was constructed back in the days when Qutb-Ud-Din-Aibak had taken over Delhi after a siege under the Muhammad of Ghor.
-Prithviraj was the ruler of Delhi at that time and this was one of the first glimpses of the many rulers to come to Delhi and rule it for centuries to come.
-Read More...
+Prithviraj was the ruler of Delhi at that Read More...

 - Location: South New Delhi, close to Jawaharal Nehru University